 Our 19th location is our boldest to date.
-Two homes have been built and have been occupied since December 2014.
-Two more will be occupied in July 2017.
+Four homes have been built and Two have been occupied since December 2014 and two more since July 2017.

 The project will address the growing need for family housing, while providing new ways to meet our participants’ changing needs.